Grain Harvesting Code of Practice

 - View the GRDC’s Reducing Harvester Fire Risk Back Pocket Guide

-- View the Farm Fire Unit Guidelines (currently under review)
+- View the Farm Fire Unit Guidelines (downloadable file; video also available)

 Burning – post-harvest and outside the fire danger season